Building Permits

 • Adequate documentation for your building works is prepared

-• Key stages of your building work is independently inspected
+• Key stages of your building work are independently inspected

 • Your building is safe to use for the intended purpose